Flux cost functions and optimal metabolic states: Mathematical properties of flux cost function

-\myparagraph{Flux reversal in a simple branch point model} Flux reversals can be caused in two ways: by a change in external metabolite levels (which are model parameters), or by changes in internal concentrations (which result from enzyme adaptations to any parameter changes in the model).
-To study a flux cost function at the point of flux reversal, we revisit our branch point model from Figure \ref{fig:branch_point_flux_reversal}.
-In this model (with three active reactions and a stationarity constraint for the branch point metabolite), there are $2^3=8$ possible flow patterns, corresponding to the eight orthants in flux space.
-The plane of stationary fluxes intersects six of these orthants, while any other two flow patterns can be discarded (these are patterns that would lead to accumulation or depletion of the branch point metabolite).
-Thermodynamically, the flux directions are determined by chemical potential differences: e.g.~a positive flux $v_1$ in Figure \ref{fig:branch_point_flux_reversal} requires that $\mu_X>\mu_c$.
-In the example, we assume that $\mu_X>\mu_Y>\mu_z$, corresponding to a fixed choice of external metabolite levels.
-There are two possible choices of $\mu_c$ that lead to stationary flows: either $\mu_c$ must be lower than $\mu_x$ and higher than $\mu_y$; then all fluxes run in forward direction; or it must be lower than $\mu_x$ and higher than $\mu_y$; then the flux $v_2$ is reversed.
-With this choice of external chemical potentials, only two orthants in flux space remain feasible, and the chemical potential $\mu_c$ determines which of them will be used (blue or red).
-Thus, given a choice of external metabolite levels, the enzymatic flux cost is a function on the two coloured triangles.
-With a predefined objective (e.g.~flux $v_3$), we obtain the B-polytope (thick black line in Figure \ref{fig:branch_point_flux_reversal2}).
+\myparagraph{Flux reversal in a simple branch point model} For a reaction flux to change its direction, the mass-balance ratio of substrates and products must change.
+This can be achieved by a change in external metabolite concentrations (i.e.~model parameters) or by changes in internal metabolite concentrations (which follow from enzyme adaptations to other parameter changes).
+To study the shape of the flux cost function at the polytope boundaries, we consider again our branch point model from Figure \ref{fig:branch_point_flux_reversal}.
+If all three reactions are active, there are $2^3=8$ possible {\flow} patterns, corresponding to the eight orthants in flux space.
+The plane of stationary fluxes intersects six of these orthants.
+The other two orthants can be discarded, because the {\fluxpattern}s in these orthants would lead to accumulation or depletion of the branch point metabolite.
+The flux directions are directly determined by chemical potential differences: e.g.~a positive flux $v_1$ in Figure \ref{fig:branch_point_flux_reversal} requires that $\mu_X>\mu_c$.
+For simplicity, let us assume that $\mu_x>\mu_y>\mu_z$ (this only depends on the external metabolite concentrations). \co{merge the next sentences} Two possible choices of $\mu_c$ lead to stationary {\flow}s: if $\mu_c$ is lower than $\mu_x$ and higher than $\mu_y$, all fluxes run in forward direction; and if it is lower than $\mu_x$ and higher than $\mu_y$, the flux $v_2$ is reversed.
+Thus only two of the orthants remain feasible (blue or red), and the choice between them depends on the chemical potential $\mu_c$.
+The flux cost is a function on one of the two coloured triangles.
+With a predefined objective (e.g.~flux $v_3$), we obtain the two B-polytopes (thick black line in Figure \ref{fig:branch_point_flux_reversal2}).
 Within each part of the line (blue or red), the cost function is concave.
-However, the flux cost function shows a jump at the polytope boundary.
-Figures \ref{fig:branch_point_flux_reversal2} and \ref{fig:fluxReversal} show what happens at the point of flux reversal.
-Between two S-polytopes, the flux cost function is not continuous, except for some very unlikely cases (requiring fine-tuned model parameters).
-Also metabolite levels, enzyme levels, and enyme cost are discontinuous, so the enzymatic flux cost has discontinuities between S-polytopes.
-As the flow moves smoothly between the polytopes, the optimal metabolite and enzyme levels show a a jump in their values rather than in their derivatives, i.e.~a zeroth-order phase transition.
+Between the two polytopes, the flux cost function shows a jump (see Figures \ref{fig:branch_point_flux_reversal2} and \ref{fig:fluxReversal}).
+Between two F-cones, the enzymatic flux cost function is not continuous, except for some unlikely cases (requiring fine-tuned model parameters).
+Also the metabolite concentrations, enzyme levels, and enyme cost show jumps in their values.
+The jumps in the optimal metabolite and enzyme levels, as we move smoothly between the polytopes, indicate a zeroth-order phase transition.